 Unfortunately, sometimes, you don’t receive any notification or confirmation email when someone fills out and submits the form.
 This can be frustrating and potentially harmful for your business, as you may miss out on important leads, inquiries, or feedback from your visitors.

 But don’t worry, we’ve got you covered!
-In today’s blog post, we will show you the three easy ways to fix the Elementor form not sending emails issue.
+In today’s blog post, we will show you the five easy ways to fix the Elementor form not sending emails issue.

 Ready?
 Let’s get started!